Chiemi Blouson

-Shiori Fujiwara (born 3 August 1990), also known by her stage name Chiemi Blouson, is a Japanese comedian formerly represented by Watanabe Entertainment.
+Shiori Fujiwara (born 3 August 1990), formerly known by her old stage name Chiemi Blouson, is a Japanese comedian formerly represented by Watanabe Entertainment.

 Biography

 2020 hiatus

 On 18 March 2020, Fujiwara suddenly announced that she would be leaving Watanabe Entertainment and dropping her "Chiemi Blouson" stage name, citing a "private matter."
 In subsequent interviews, she expressed a desire to study abroad in Italy and make a series of YouTube videos about her experiences.